spree/spree/guides/content/integration/message_basics.md

 ***

 !!!
-Error conditions should always be returned with status code `HTTP OK` even though there was technically a problem.
+Error conditions should always be returned with status code `200 OK` even though there was technically a problem.
 They are distinct from [Failures](terminology#failures) which are returned with `HTTP 5XX` error codes.
 !!!

 ### Failed Delivery

+There are times where processing a service request results in an exceptional condition.
+These are situations where it makes sense to continue to retry the service request in the hopes that the sitaution has been resolved.
+In these situations it is appropriate to treat this service request as failed.

+#### How Failures are Generated

+Endpoints can sometimes encounter an exception when trying to communicate with a third-party service through their API (ex.
+Shipwire is down for maintenance.)
+Typically these situations will result in exceptions.
+In these instances there is typically no need to rescue the exception, you can just allow it to result in a `5XX Error` response and the Integrator will treat the request has failed.

+If the third party API is recuing exceptions or reporting permanent failure type situations as `200 OK` you may need to examine the respone more carefully and then raise your own exception (or just return `500 Internal Server Error` and supply your own error message.)

+#### How Failures are Handled

+The Integrator will treat a failure as extraordinary condition.
+It will continue to attempt to redeliver the message until it is successful.
+This is extremely useful when third party services experience temporary service disruptions since no messages are ever lost during the outage.

+***
+The Integrator uses an [Exponential Backoff](http://en.wikipedia.org/wiki/Exponential_backoff) algorithm to gradually increase the amount of time between retries.
+***

+Failure conditions in a live production environment are also monitored by the Spree staff.
+If you have a paid support plan they will take action to help rectify the situation.

 ## Message Parameters